Man dies after being put in a chokehold by another rider on New York City subway, officials say. The DA is investigating | KRDO

 Neely had been “acting erratically” before the incident but had not attacked anyone on the train prior to being put in the chokehold, a witness who recorded the encounter told CNN.

 Juan Alberto Vazquez said he was riding the subway when he saw a man, later identified as Neely, enter the car just as the doors were closing.
-The man immediately launched into an aggressive rant about being “fed up and hungry” and “tired of having nothing,” Vazquez said.
+Neely immediately launched into an aggressive rant about being “fed up and hungry” and “tired of having nothing,” Vazquez said.

+Vazquez quoted Neely as saying: “I don’t care if I die.
+I don’t care if I go to jail.
+I don’t have any food … I’m done.”

-Many passengers became visibly uncomfortable and moved to other parts of the train car, but Vazquez told CNN it didn’t seem like the man was armed or looking to attack anyone.
+Many passengers became visibly uncomfortable and moved to other parts of the train car, but Vazquez told CNN it didn’t seem like Neely was armed or looking to attack anyone.

 Another rider then approached Neely from behind and put him in a chokehold, Vazquez said.